MicrosoftDocs/azure-devops-docs/docs/user-guide/plan-track-work.md

 ## Prerequisites

 You can start adding work items once you connect to a project.
-If you don't have an organization or project yet, create one in [VSTS](sign-up-invite-teammates.md).
+If you don't have an organization or project yet, create one in [Azure DevOps Services](sign-up-invite-teammates.md).

 ## Add a work item